krehwell/dotfiles/readme.md

-# WSL Development Environment
+# i3 Development Environment

-Guide from myself, for myself, to myself in development using Windows subsystem for Linux
+Guide from myself, for myself, to myself in development using i3 and Arch Linux

 ## Main Tools